magicalyak/nginx-kube-demo/README.md

 Requirements
 ------------

+### kubesrpay

+Use kubespray first and clone into a parallel directory.
+There is a sample hosts.ini or inventory file under inventory/group_vars

 This should be run against 3 existing CentOS 7 x64 machines already running as VMs from the host system.
 The instances should be have the following minimum specs.
 Minimally, assign unique FQDN and network MAC/IP to the machines.
 For Fusion on a Mac, you may want to use bridge mode or ensure the VMs can communicate with each other before starting.

 - k8s-master: 4GB memory and 2 vCPUs